ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 ## Support

-* In Modules/Ifthenpay/Configure click the "Go to Support!" button to be redirected to the Ifthenpay's helpdesk page;
+* In Modules/Ifthenpay/Configure click the "Go to Support!" button to be redirected to the Ifthenpay helpdesk page;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/support.png)
 </br>